16 Types of Bedding That Help People With Chronic Pain Sleep Better

 “Down alternative comforter with soft sheets,” added Lisa Matson.
 “In the winter I use a heated throw blanket under the comforter for warmth.”

-Buy the comforter above for $59.49 from Target.
+Buy the comforter above for $36.99 from Amazon.

 8. Cotton Sheets With Satin Finish